karljtaylor/kjt/content/blog/2016-07-27-what-we-mean-when-we-talk-about-adding-value.md

 author= "karl taylor"
 categories= ["startups", "marketing"]
 date= 2016-07-27T21:08:35
-title= "What We Mean When We Talk About Adding Value.""
+title= "What We Mean When We Talk About Adding Value."

 +++